frdr-dfdr/frdr_ror_parsing/readme.md

 -  **name_fr**: main name in ROR or name_fr from override file
 -  **altnames**: all labels, aliases, and acronyms in ROR - plus all altnames specified in override file - delimited by "||"
 -  **tags**: "Signup" if organization should appear in FRDR new user application form (inclues all Canadian organizations that are not type "Company")
+-  **type**: the organization type from ROR (Education, Healthcare, Company, Archive, Nonprofit, Government, Facility, Other); "Unknown" if blank

 ## Workflow Documentation